drewby08/platform-zoo-scavenger-hunt/README.md

 1. They're horns, not tusks.
 One time in hollywood, an ace emerged from its rear.
 1. A bit Looney, but Tune in often and you might see me spin out of control.
 1. Long horse
-1. Ugly as a kid, pretty as an adult, I’m the chonky1. est, honky1. est of my kind.
+1. Ugly as a kid, pretty as an adult, I’m the chonky-est, honky-est of my kind.
 1. A bull or a cow if obtuse

    From Canada but I’m no goose